NanoBreeze/Bluefin-Compiler/README.md

 **Constraints**: The lhs must be an identifier of the same type as the rhs.

 **Description**: Only simple assignments are allowed.
-Comma-operator assignments are not allowed
+Comma-operator assignments are not allowed.

+**Semantics**: The value of an assignment operation is that of its left operand after the assignment.

 ## 4 Declarations & Definitions